SmitOanea/Rubik-s-Cube-Solver/README.md

 # Rubik-s-Cube-Solver
-A little program in C# that solves a rubik's cube now matter how it was shuffled.
+A program in C# that solves a rubik's cube now matter how it was shuffled.
 It uses a method that people normally use to solve the cube blindfolded(BH method, full commutators).
 All the commutators are from http://www.speedcubing.com/chris/bhcorners.html and http://www.speedcubing.com/chris/bhedges.html .

 First of all, to to be able to use the app, you should be familiar with Rubik's Cube notations: https://ruwix.com/the-rubiks-cube/notation/advanced/